healenium/healenium-web/README.md

 > score-cap - score value to enable healing with predefined probability of match (0.5 means that healing will be performed for new healed locators where probability of match with target one is >=50% )

-> serverHost - ip or name where hlm-backend instance is installed
+> hlm.server.url - ip:port or name where hlm-backend instance is installed

-> serverPort - port on which hlm-backend instance is installed (7878 by default)

-> imitatePort - port on which imitate instance is installed (8000 by default)
+> hlm.imitator.url - ip:port or name where imitate instance is installed

 ### 3. Simply use standard By/@FindBy to locate your elements
 ```